PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 # Workshop 12 - Create a web application with GraphQL and Apollo

-:heavy_check_mark: Learn GraphQL API concept
+✔️ Learn GraphQL API concept

-:heavy_check_mark: Interact with a GraphQL API
+✔️ Interact with a GraphQL API

-:heavy_check_mark: Define your own GraphQL schema
+✔️ Define your own GraphQL schema

-:heavy_check_mark: Build a basic GraphQL API
+✔️ Build a basic GraphQL API

-:heavy_check_mark: Use GraphQL in a React application
+✔️ Use GraphQL in a React application

 ## Step 0 - Initialization